b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 — *[Following Up](https://www.churchofjesuschrist.org/study/general-conference/2014/04/following-up?lang=eng&id=p9#p9)*, Elder M. Russell Ballard, Quorum of the Twelve Apostles, General Conference April 2014

-Maybe I'm just a grump, but I think we could have just left it there.
+Really, I think we could have just left it there.
 This sounds very reasonable.
 "Mormon" as a shorthand, but don't overlook the full name of the LDS church.
 If your conversation partner already understands the connection, go nuts.

 &nbsp;

 That is, until President Monson passes away.
 Conveniently, that's when God decided to shake things up.
-Not the prophet, he's only the mouthpiece!
+Not the prophet, no&mdash;he's only the mouthpiece!

 &nbsp;